 - Elevation: Highest point roughly 800m, however, if starting from Walna Scar, then you have already driven up some of this.

-- Difficulty: Moderate/Challenging/technical in parts.
+- Difficulty: Moderate/Challenging and technical in parts.
 The steep sections up and down the Old Man of Coniston are challenging, but the rest of the walk is easy.

-- Time of year: I did this in autumn, after lots of rain.
+- Time of year: I did the Coniston Old Man circular walk in autumn, after lots of rain.

 - Dog Friendly: Some livestock about.
 No stiles.
 Lots of rock scrambling.

 - Amenities: There might be an ice cream van at Walna Scar car park.
 There is a dedicated space for it, however, the ice cream man wasn’t there when I was there.
 Coniston Village is small, but has a Spa, Coop, and a few food establishments.
 Along the Old Man of Coniston walk route, there is nothing.